-Dolfin was succeeded by his son Maldred and he in turn by his son Robert, who married the Norman heiress Isabel de NÚville.
-Their son Geoffrey, was born in born 1187 at Raby, he inherited the estates of his mother's family as well as his father's, and adopted his mother's family's Norman surname, which was then passed on to his descendants.
+Dolfin was succeeded by his son Maldred and he in turn by his son Robert, who married the Norman heiress Isabel de Neville.
+Their son Geoffrey, was born in born 1187 at Raby, he inherited the estates of his mother's family in addition his father's, and adopted his mother's family's Norman surname, which was then passed on to his descendants.
 Prior to the Neville marriage the family were already a major power in the area.
-Geoffrey Fitz-Robert Neville, married Margaret Longvillers in 1197, the marriage produced two sons, Robert Neville, born in 1241 and Geoffrey Neville, born in 1242.
-Robert Neville supported King Henry III against the rebel barons under Simon de Montfort.
-He had two sons , Robert, born in 1268, who was killed in a Border Battle in 1318 and Ralph Neville born 1270 who became 1st Baron Neville of Raby.
-Ralph Neville was one of the founding members of the Peerage of England, being summoned to sit in the House of Lords at its establishment in 1295.

 Ralph and his wife Alice Audley produced a large family, which included John Neville, 3rd Baron of Raby, (b 1322) Alexander Neville, (b.
-1324) Ralph Neville, Robert Neville, William Neville, Catherine, Eleanor, Euphemia and Margaret Neville, who married Henry Percy, Earl of Northumberland and became the mother of the renowned Harry Hotspur.
-The mid fourteenth saw the family begin to hold high office at court and in the Church.
+1324) Ralph Neville, Robert Neville, William Neville, Catherine, Eleanor, Euphemia and Margaret Neville, who married Henry Percy, Earl of Northumberland the son of the renowned Harry Hotspur.
+The mid-fourteenth saw the family begin to hold high office at the court and in the Church.
 Ralph Neville served as Steward of the Royal Household and on his death was succeeded in the office by his eldest son John, while John's brother Alexander became Archbishop of York and a close advisor of King Richard II.

-John married Maud de Percy, daughter of Lord Henry Percy, first Earl of Northumberland.
-Their son, Ralph Neville born in 1263 became 4th baron of Raby.
-By the late fourteenth century the Neville's had acquired extensive estates in northern England.
+John married Maud de Percy, daughter of Lord Henry Percy, the first Earl of Northumberland.
+Their son, Ralph Neville born in 1363 became the 4th baron of Raby.
+By the late fourteenth century, the Neville's had acquired extensive estates in northern England.
 Besides their original powerbase in County Durham, they possessed another very large, block of land in the North Riding of Yorkshire and major holdings in Cumberland and Northumberland.
 They also held scattered estates in Lancashire and further south in Lincolnshire, Norfolk, Northamptonshire, Bedfordshire and Essex.